 Sensory Integration (SI) is the neurological process that occurs in the central nervous system and involves receiving sensory information and turning it into functional responses.
 Sensory Processing Disorder (SPD) is a diagnostic term which describes an individual who is not able to effectively process and integrate sensory information from their environment.
+SPD can be treated through different things, including relaxing music, fidget toys, weighted blankets that can be your new sleep buddy, and other forms of therapy.
 These pages will describe in more detail why the ability to integrate sensory information is key to our development and interaction with our world and help you to identify if we at OTA The Koomar Center can help you address challenges that you or your child may be experiencing.

 What is Sensory Integration (SI)?

 Sensory Integration is a dynamic process that occurs in the central nervous system and involves receiving sensory information and turning it into functional responses.
 All day, every day, we receive sensory information through touch, hearing, sight, taste, smell, body position, and movement and balance.
 This type of sensory information can alter from person to person.
 Some people may find that their hearing is worse than their sight and because of this, they may need to have a look for different products, like this hearing impaired phone which could help them to carry on living a relatively normal life due to the functions that it has.
 There are many things that can we can find out by having this sort of information.
 Sensory Integration “sorts, orders, and eventually puts all of the individual sensory inputs together into a whole brain function” (Ayres 1979).
 “When the functions of the brain are whole and balanced, body movements are highly adaptive, learning is easy, and good behavior is a natural outcome” (Ayres 1979), resulting in successful interaction in all aspects of daily life, at home, at school, at play, at work, and during social interactions.

 Our Seven Senses